 For Safari users often the easiest fix is to refresh your page then Safari will ask you to allow access to your microphone then click 'Allow'.
 However if you originally clicked 'Never for this site' then go to Safari (menu) > Preferences > Websites > click the drop-down box beside my.immerseme.co and change from 'Deny' to 'Allow'.
 Close the dialogue box and refresh your page for the changes to take effect.

-+ The microphone isn't working.
++ The microphone isn't working on our school network.

 - Is your microphone muted?
 Yes, unmute.
 No, move to Q2.

 - Is your microphone turned down?
 Yes, turn up.
 Not sure, open audio settings on your computer and check the recording level.
 Usually between 50%-100% is about right.
 Still not working?
 Move to Q3.